 On the Petition Date, SemCAMS and SemCanada Crude filed applications for creditor protection in Canada under CCAA.
 Since the CCAA proceedings were administered in a different jurisdiction than that of the Company's petition for relief under Chapter 11 of the United States Bankruptcy Code, the Company de-consolidated SemCAMS and SemCanada Crude on the Petition Date.
-At the Emergence Date, the Company regained control of SemCAMS and SemCanada Crude are included in the Company's consolidated results of operations for the six months ended June 30, 2010, but are not included in the Company's consolidated results of operations.
+At the Emergence Date, the Company regained control of SemCAMS and SemCanada Crude and consolidated them again beginning on the Emergence Date.
+As a result, the activities of SemCAMS and SemCanada Crude are included in the Company's consolidated results of operations for the six months ended June 30, 2010, but are not included in the Company's consolidated results of operations for the six months ended June 30, 2009.